Susan Jacoby

 Susan Jacoby (/dʒəˈkoʊbi/; born June 4, 1945) is an American author.
 Her 2008 book about American anti-intellectualism, The Age of American Unreason, was a New York Times best seller.
 She is an atheist and a secularist.
 Jacoby graduated from Michigan State University in 1965.
 She lives in New York City.

 Life and career

-Jacoby, who began her career as a reporter for The Washington Post, has been a contributor to a variety of national publications, including The New York Times, the Los Angeles Times, The American Prospect, Mother Jones, The Nation, Glamour, and the AARP Bulletin and AARP Magazine.
+Jacoby, who began her career as a reporter for The Washington Post, has been a contributor to a variety of national publications, including The New York Times, the Los Angeles Times, The American Prospect, Mother Jones, The Nation, Glamour, and the AARP Bulletin and AARP: The Magazine.
 She is currently a panelist for "On Faith," a Washington Post-Newsweek blog on religion.
 As a young reporter she lived for two years in the USSR.

 Raised in a Catholic home (her mother was from an Irish Catholic family), Jacoby was 24 before she learned that her father, Robert, had been born into a Jewish family.
 Jacoby explored these roots in her 2000 book Half-Jew: A Daughter's Search for Her Family's Buried Past.
 (Robert Jacoby's brother was the great bridge player Oswald Jacoby.)